-A complimentary copy of this book was provided by Jody Hedlund, Netgalley, the author.
+This book was provided to me by Jody Hedlund, Netgalley, the author.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Series: Orphan Train, #1